Home » Recipes » Appetizers & Snacks » Crispy Korean BBQ Baked Chicken Wings

 7. Place chicken under broiler for 8-10 minutes, until browned.

-8. Once chicken is done add to a large bowl.
-Pour korean bbq sauce over the top and toss to coat all the wings with the sauce.
+8. Once the chicken is done, add it to a large bowl.
+Pour Korean BBQ sauce over the top and toss to coat all the wings with the sauce.

 9. Garnish with black and white sesame seeds and sliced green onions.